 QR2.5.1 The End of Physics?

-Modern physics has been stagnant for so long that some physicists wonder if it is the end of physics, as maybe:
+Modern physics has been stagnant for so long that some physicists predict the end of physics, as maybe:

 “… for the first time in the history of science, we could be facing questions that we cannot answer, not because we don’t have the brains or technology, but because the laws of physics themselves forbid it.”
 (Cliff, 2015).

-Last century, physics left the safe haven of classical mechanics for the promised land of quantum theory, to discover how light moves in a vacuum and gravity acts from afar.
-Wandering in the desert of materialism, they found the quantum jungle, a strange place where the laws of matter didn’t seem to apply.
-Those who entered it returned with strange stories, like that it caused everything (Bohm, 1980), so the expedition leaders fenced it off with equations, called it a mythical place, and banned any discussion of it.
-With nothing else to do, their followers built the Standard Model castle.
-It dominates the land but nothing grows where the water of knowledge is absent.
+Last century, physics left the safe haven of classical mechanics, hoping to discover how light moves in a vacuum, and how gravity acts from afar.
+Wandering in the desert of materialism, instead of finding a promised land, they found the quantum jungle, a weird place that seemed to ignore the laws of matter.
+Those who entered it returned with strange stories, like that it guided matter (Bohm, 1980), so the expedition leaders fenced it off with equations, calling it mythical, and banned all discussion of it.
+With nothing else to do, their followers built a great castle in the desert, called the standard model.
+Today, it dominates a barren landscape because nothing grows around it.

-Speculating on bad theories is bad but speculating with no theory at all is worse, because it leads nowhere.
-Just as people in a desert see mirages after a while, physicists in a semantic desert are starting to see mirages, like:
+Speculating based on bad theories is bad but it still tells us what doesn’t work.
+In contrast, speculating with no theory at all is worse because nothing is learned.
+Just as people stuck in a desert start to see mirages after a while, physicists are now just imagining things, as these paper titles illustrate:

 • We may have spotted a parallel universe going backwards in time.
 (Cartwright, 2020).